 Article 31: The implementation of fundraising activities shall respect and preserve the lawful rights and interests of fundraising targets, shall assure fundraising targets' right to know, and must not use means such as false information to trick or entice fundraising targets into making donations.

-Article 33: It is prohibited for any organization or individual to falsely use a charity's name, or pose as a charitable organization, to carry out charitable activities, or obtain assets by fraud.
+Article 33: It is prohibited for any organization or individual to falsely use a charity's name or pose as a charitable organization to carry out charitable activities or to obtain assets by fraud.

 Article 35: Donors can donate through charitable organizations and can also donate directly to beneficiaries.